Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Methodology

 \subsection{Model evaluation}

-Forecast accuracy for each model, fitted to data transformed using both methods, is evaluated on the test set using root mean squared error (RMSE) and mean absolute error (MAE).
-For each country/region and gender, the model yielding the lowest out-of-sample forecast error is selected for comparison.
-A thorough comparative analysis is then conducted to assess the impact of the $\alpha$\nobreakdash-transformation on predictive performance relative to the benchmark CLR transformation.
+Forecast accuracy of each model is evaluated on the test set using root mean squared error (RMSE) and mean absolute error (MAE).
+The ARIMA specification with the lowest out-of-sample error is selected as the best model.
+A comparative analysis is subsequently conducted to assess the impact of the $\alpha$\nobreakdash-transformation on forecast performance relative to the benchmark CLR transformation.

-\section{Application to Real Data}
+\section{Application to real data}

-This section presents the results and provides an in-depth discussion comparing model performance using data with different transformations.
+This section presents and discusses the forecast performance of the CoDA models under both transformations.